mikecarmellon/hello-world/README.md

 # hello-world
-My First Git\n
+My First Git.

-I just try to understand this\n
+I just try to understand this.

-Help me to use github :)
+Help me to use github :).

-THANKS
+THANKS.